kubernetes-sigs/gateway-api/geps/gep-1713/index.md

         AttachedListenerSets: 1
       ```

-1. A listener on a ListenerSet with a valid ReferenceGrant for the parent Gateway
+1. A listener on a ListenerSet with a valid ReferenceGrant
     - The listenerSet must have the following status
       ```
       conditions: